Fixing something when you are on the road is never easy. Getting RV service… even more difficult, even when it is a relatively simple fix.

 We finally found RVs 4 Less in Madera, CA, where Jeremiah said he could get us in some time that week if we came by first thing on Monday.
 Depending on how much work was needed, it could take a couple of days.

-packed up, taped up the window with Gorilla Tape, made sure we were ready to spend time in a hotel and checked out of our campground a day early.
+We packed up, taped up the window with Gorilla Tape, made sure we were ready to spend time in a hotel and checked out of our campground a day early.
 We needed to get this fixed.
-By the way, those are affiliate links to Amazon… we get a commission if you click on them.

 RVs 4 Less